 The two Lighting Passport spectrometers reviewed in this article work marvelously.
 They are very similar, although there are two nuances that are significant.

 First off the optical resolution of the Standard Pro is 8nm while the optical resolution of the Essence and Essence Pro are 10nm.
 These are very high optical resolutions and are due to Asenstek using diffraction grating technology in their spectrometers, which is impressive given the small size of the meters.
-As we mentioned in our article “Understanding Color Spectrometers,” this difference of 2 nm is significant when it comes to measuring HMI and fluorescent fixtures.
+As we mentioned in our article “Understanding Color Spectrometers,” this difference of 2 nm is significant when it comes to measuring daylight high-intensity discharge (HID) lamps and fluorescent fixtures.
+(HID lamps are the lighting technology used in HMIs.)
 (Note: LED tech doesn’t have narrow spikes so lower optical resolution is fine.)
 The reason is that these two lighting technologies have a lot of narrow spikes that can be missed or downplayed with lower optical resolution spectrometers.
-When we were testing numerous lights with all the meters in this spectrometer article series, we regularly got significantly different results for low quality HMI and fluorescent lights.
+When we were testing numerous lights with all the meters in this spectrometer article series, we regularly got significantly different results for low quality daylight HID and fluorescent lights.
 But we will save that discussion for our comparison review article.
-I’ll just say that both of the Lighting Passports were fairly close when measuring HMI and fluorescents; the other meters had some wildly different results at times.
+I’ll just say that both of the Lighting Passports were fairly close when measuring daylight HID lamps and fluorescents; the other meters had some wildly different results at times.